QuentinAmbard/dse-k8-tutorial/991-multi-region.md

 The `SelectorSpreadPriority` will then try to spread the replicas across zones in a best effort mode.

-Thanksfully, the Partition Volume Claim are aware of zone.
+Thankfully, the Partition Volume Claim are aware of zone.
 Once a pv is mounted in a specific region, it won't be re-mounted in another one:

 ```bash
 kubectl get pv --show-labels
 NAME           CAPACITY   ACCESSMODES   RECLAIM POLICY   STATUS    CLAIM            STORAGECLASS    REASON    AGE       LABELS
 pv-gce-mj4gm   5Gi        RWO           Retain           Bound     default/claim1   manual                    46s       failure-domain.beta.kubernetes.io/region=us-central1,failure-domain.beta.kubernetes.io/zone=us-central1-a
 ```

 More details: